Instructor audio file (17 min)

 These are the key characteristics for an adult service dog to have.

 Once a dog is an adult, about 18-24 months old, the temperament is pretty much set.
 While behaviours can be changed, the temperament drives the underlying response to situations.
 Adolescent dogs (6 mos to 17 mos) with an unknown social and environmental background are hard to tell what they are and what they may become.
 They may be in the middle of a fear period or may not.
 Additionally, transitioning homes during fear periods is very hard on most dogs and can affect the development of their temperament.
 That is why we want to consider only dogs that are 18 months to 3 yrs.
 In general, dogs under 3 years old will be able to provide a duration of service that is reasonable for the amount of training that needs to go into a dog to become a service dog.
+In some cases, you may consider dogs unto 5 years of age.
+More on that below.

 - adaptable to many different situations and expectations